apache/iceberg/examples/README.md

   table.updateProperties().set("commit.retry.num-retries", "1").commit();
 ```

-You can find more information on other table properties you can set [here](https://iceberg.incubator.apache.org/configuration/#table-properties).
+You can find more information on other table properties you can configure [here](https://iceberg.incubator.apache.org/configuration/#table-properties).